raquerod/calc/README.md

-# Homework 2
-iphone 6 App calculator
+# iphone 6 app calculator example

 After creating a new project, go to main.storyboard and create a button.
 The size of the button should be 1/4 of the total width of the phone.